Shuffle/Shuffle-docs/docs/configuration.md

 **PS: Another workaround is to set up an [Nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) you can control yourself.
 See further down for more details**

-Necessary info for the truststore:
+Necessary info for the truststore to create TLS/SSL certificates:

 * Certificates are located in ./frontend/certs.
 * ./frontend/README.md contains information on generating a self-signed cert